 - List of Top 5 NGOs in UK

 - List of Top 5 Humanitarian Organizations in UK

 - List of top 5 Charity Organizations in UK

 It is needless to speak about the importance of accessible healthcare for all.
 Healthcare is the only service on earth that can draw a line between life and death.
 In many developed countries, hundreds of millions cannot get proper healthcare services due to poverty but in the UK the scenario is different.

 The National Health System (NHS) covers the healthcare of the entire population in the UK.
-The NHS is financed through general taxation and run by the Department of the Health itself.
+The NHS is financed through general taxation and run by the Department of Health itself.
 Therefore, treatment and diagnosis are provided to the citizens for free.

 Despite the efforts made by the UK government, every individual does not receive the same quality of care in the country.
-The poor aren’t discriminated because of their financial status rather they receive lesser care, because their families do not have the best advocates inside the system to speak for their rights or take a stand for what is right!
+The poor aren’t discriminated against because of their financial status rather they receive lesser care because their families do not have the best advocates inside the system to speak for their rights or take a stand for what is right!

 If anybody wants to receive world-class treatment in the UK, they would need to be educated about the massive health bureaucracies first.
 They would need to have the guts to ask questions, be persistent in their demand, and need to have a strong voice to raise objections.